MOClim/climate-data-analysis/python/week08_area_average/day16_advanced_climate_timeseries.md

 * Interpret regional and global climate variability

 ---
-## Understand the Reanalysis Dataset
+## Excersie 1: Understand the Reanalysis Dataset

 ### Step 1: Download of the Reanalysis Dataset